busy-spin/busy-spin.github.io/docs/_posts/2024-06-01-fix-session-layer-messages.markdown

 ![Sequence Numbers](/assets/img/fix_session_layer/recovery_2_sequence_numbers.png)

 Above figure shows a scenario I have created using [qfj-fix-shell](https://github.com/busy-spin/qfj-fix-shell).
-Where initiator's NextNumOut and acceptor's NextNumIn matches(121), but initiator's NextNumIn (50) is smaller than acceptor's NextNumIn (122).
+Where initiator's NextNumOut and acceptor's NextNumIn matches(121), but initiator's NextNumIn (50) is smaller than acceptor's NextNumOut (122).

 Let's assume on the acceptor side message sequence for un-synced outgoing messages would look like this.